bennyhuo/KotlinBlogTranslation/original/M10 is out.md

 translator_url:
 ---

-Right before the festivities start, we’ve managed to release the next milestone of Kotlin, adding <strong>dynamic types</strong> and more.
+Right before the festivities start, we’ve managed to release the next milestone of Kotlin, adding **dynamic types** and more.
 Let’s see what M10 brings us. <span id="more-1708"></span>
 ## Language enhancements

 Some improvements in the language, in particular: